sounritesh/ICU-NLP/Huggingface.md

 3. tokenizer - tokenizer used for text pre-processing
 	- available tokenizers - https://huggingface.co/transformers/tokenizer_summary.html

-#### NOTE: Directly importing from the web is not very suitable that is more often than not, we import from local.
+#### NOTE: Directly importing from the web is not very suitable more often than not, that is why, we import from local.
 For local implementation a local path for model parameter can be given for a downloaded model.

 #### Detailed implementation
 import **AutoTokenizer** (detects the tokenizer of the model automatically) and **TFAutoModelForSequenceClassification** (auto detects the tf model to use)